icorbrey/mafiososcript/README.md

 ### Variables

-In MafiosoScript, all variables must be declared with the made man keyword.
+In MafiosoScript, all variables must be declared with the `made man` keyword.
 For example:

 ```
-made man kek = "operation";
+made man kek = "string";
 made man foo = 123;
 ```

 ### Functions

-Functions are declared using the operation keyword.
+Functions are declared using the `operation` keyword.
 For example:

 ```
 operation add(a, b) {